West Fourth Street–Washington Square station: Modifications

 The Sixth Avenue Line's Midtown section, comprising the section between the West Fourth Street and 34th Street–Herald Square stations, originally did not have express tracks.
 On April 19, 1961, ground was broken for a $22 million project to build two express tracks between these two stations.
 On November 26, 1967, the express tracks started to be used by the B and D trains.
 At that time, the first part of the Chrystie Street Connection opened, connecting the express tracks at the Broadway–Lafayette Street station one stop south to the Manhattan Bridge.
 On July 1, 1968, another section of the Chrystie Street Connection opened, allowing Sixth and Eighth Avenue local trains to use the Williamsburg Bridge.
 The Williamsburg Bridge connection has been used by the M train since 2010.
+The Sixth Avenue Line station was also served by the JFK Express from 1978 to 1990 when it was discontinued.

 As early as 1965, Manhattan borough president Earl Brown requested that mayor Robert F. Wagner Jr. add funding for an escalator at the West Fourth Street station to the city's capital budget.
 Two up-only escalators were installed in the station in 1970, connecting the Sixth Avenue Line platforms to the Eighth Avenue Line platforms; one escalator was installed on the northbound side, while the other was installed on the southbound side.
 As part of a $4.3 million project, the Metropolitan Transportation Authority (MTA) closed the escalators for renovations in 1998.

 In 2002, the MTA announced that elevators would be installed at the West Fourth Street station.
 The elevator installation was delayed by over a year and was finally completed in April 2005, but the elevators then suffered from frequent breakdowns.
 In 2005 alone, the three elevators were out of service for a cumulative nine months, and one elevator was closed off for 134 days.
 That year, passengers made 57 complaints about the elevators, including seven instances in which riders were trapped in the elevators.
 Consequently, disability-rights groups sued the MTA over the elevators.
+In 2025, leaning benches were installed on the upper-level platforms, replacing some of the standard benches.

 Station layout

-The West Fourth Street station was built by the IND as the major transfer point between its two Manhattan trunk lines.
-It can be considered the "heart" of the IND system as it is the location of the zero point on the IND chaining.
+The West Fourth Street station was built by the Independent Subway System as the major transfer point between its two Manhattan trunk lines.
+It is the location of the zero point on the IND chaining.
 It is a bi-level station with a connecting concourse between the two platform levels.
 The Eighth Avenue Line occupies the upper level, while the Sixth Avenue Line uses the lower level.
 Both levels use identical platform arrangements–two island platforms between four tracks, allowing for cross-platform interchanges between local and express trains in each direction.